Arunabha-NOTE/Arunabha-Note/README.md

 - Building an AI-powered travel planning system using **LLM agents**.
 - Implemented **LangChain, LangGraph, and Deep Agents** with user-selectable architectures.
 - Comparing agent performance as part of an **academic research paper**.

 ---

-> I care about **clarity, correctness, and impact** — both in code and in systems design.

----